ServerlessOpsIO/backstage-aws-sam-empty-template/README.md

-# backstage-aws-sam-rds-template
+# backstage-aws-sam-empty-template

-Backstage template for AWS RDS databases deployed using AWS SAM.
+Backstage template for an AWS project starting with no resources